MicrosoftDocs/mixed-reality/mixed-reality-docs/shared-experiences-in-unity.md

 > [!div class="nextstepaction"]
 > [Deploy to HoloLens or Windows Mixed Reality immersive headsets](using-visual-studio.md)

+You can always go back to the [Unity development checkpoints](unity-development-overview.md#3-platform-capabilities-and-apis) at any time.

 ## See also
 * [Shared experiences in mixed reality](shared-experiences-in-mixed-reality.md)
 * <a href="https://docs.microsoft.com/azure/spatial-anchors" target="_blank">Azure Spatial Anchors</a>